 This Information on this page is provided because there are so many bogus "Starting A Cleaning Or Janitorial Service Websites" out there promoting how easy it is to start a cleaning or janitorial business.
-The information is not designed to discourage you from starting a cleaning or janitorial business, but TO INFORM YOU OF THE TRUTH.
+The average cleaning or janitorial service will spend $3500 on start up costs for their business and there is hundreds of companies that want some of that money.
+The information is not designed to discourage you from starting a cleaning or janitorial business, but TO INFORM YOU OF THE TRUTH!
 Please review the facts below before you decide to start your own cleaning business.

 1.Are you a self-starter?